HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Direction

 When text is presented in horizontal lines, most writing systems display characters from left to right.
-Urdu, Arabic and Hebrew display characters from right to left, except that numbers are written from left to right; they are said to be _bidirectional_.
-Some characters  – such as brackets, quote marks, punctuation – could be used in either a left to right or a right to left context, and are said to be _directionally neutral_.
-Things get more complex when text strings are nested in one another - English text containing a short quote in Hebrew which contains some English words, for example.
+Urdu, Arabic and Hebrew display characters from right to left, except for  numbers, which are written from left to right; they are bidirectional.
+Some characters  — such as brackets, quote marks, punctuation — could be used in either a left to right or a right to left context, and are said to be directionally neutral.
+Things get more complex when text strings of different languages are nested in one another - English text containing a short quote in Hebrew which contains some English words, for example.
 The Unicode bidirectional algorithm defines how to lay out paragraphs of mixed-direction text, but it needs to know the base direction of the paragraph.

-So explicit support for indicating direction is available in both HTML ([the dir attribute](https://html.spec.whatwg.org/multipage/dom.html#the-dir-attribute) and [`<bdo>` element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-bdo-element)) and CSS (the direction and unicode-bidi properties).
+To support bidirectionality,  explicit support for indicating direction is available in both HTML via ([the dir attribute](https://html.spec.whatwg.org/multipage/dom.html#the-dir-attribute) and the [<bdo> element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-bdo-element)), and CSS (the [direction](https://www.w3.org/TR/css-writing-modes-3/#direction) and [unicode-bidi](https://www.w3.org/TR/css-writing-modes-3/#unicode-bidi) properties.
 We looked at usage of both HTML and CSS methods.
-The first thing we noticed is that only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the dir attribute on the `<html>` element.
-Which is fine: most writing systems in the world are ltr, and the default dir value is ltr.
-Of the pages which _did_ set dir on `<html>`, 91% set it to ltr while 8.5% set it to rtl and 0.32% to auto (the explicit _direction is unknown_ value, mainly useful for templates which will be filled with unknown content).
-An even smaller number, 2.63%, set dir on `<body>`.
+Only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the `dir` attribute on the `<html>` element.
+Which is fine: most writing systems in the world are **ltr**, and the default `dir` value is **ltr**.
+Of the pages which *did* set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
+An even smaller number, 2.63%, set `dir` on `<body>`.
 Which is good, because setting it on `<html>` also covers you for content in the `<head>`, like `<title>`.

 Why set direction using HTML attributes rather than CSS styling?
-Because that is the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): _Avoid using CSS or Unicode control codes for managing direction where you can use markup_.
+One reason is separation of concerns: direction has to do with content which is the purview of HTML.
+It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): *“Avoid using CSS or Unicode control codes for managing direction where you can use markup”*.
 After all, the stylesheet might not load and the text still needs to be readable.

 ### Logical vs physical properties